Skip to main content

 • According to the Interstate Treaty on the Protection of Minors in the Media (Jugendmedienschutz- Staatsvertrag, JMStV), pornographic offers in telemedia are prohibited if the provider does not ensure that children and young people cannot access these offers.
 However, age verification systems can be used to ensure that children and young people do not consume this content.
 The Commission for the Protection of Minors in the Media (Kommission für Jugendmedienschutz, KJM) evaluates and reviews age verification systems.

-• Age verification is also a possible measure to better protect children and young people under the Youth Protection Act (and in future under the Digital Services Act).
+• Age verification is also a possible measure to better protect children and young people under the Digital Services Act.
 The Federal Agency for Child and Youth Protection in the Media (Bundeszentrale für Kinder- und Jugendmedienschutz, BzKJ) checks whether providers have taken suitable measures in this respect.
 In addition, the Federal Ministry for Family Affairs, Senior Citizens, Women, and Youth is working on a data-saving method for age verification.

 • German nationals under the age of 16 receive their national ID card (Personalausweis) with the eID function switched off.
 Once they are 16, they can choose to have it switched on by the competent authority (free of charge).
 Citizens of the European Union and the European Economic Area who are at least 16 years old can apply for an eID Card (includes eID function intended only for use of digital services).